 ‘The birds are having babies’ he announced matter-of-factly.

-‘Babies’ – it was a theme I was going to hear a lot about on Christmas Day 2007 and I don’t mean baby birds.
+‘Babies’ – it was a theme I was going to hear a lot about on that Christmas Day and I don’t mean baby birds.

 Later that morning I walked down back streets to see Belur’s famous temple.

-Belur drew a constant stream of pilgrims all year round, but the peak season – wouldn’t you know it? – was between Christmas and New Year.
+Belur drew a constant stream of pilgrims all year round, but the peak season was between Christmas and New Year.
 At that time, the kids got two weeks off school and most parents, a week off work.
 All over the country droves of Hindus pilgrims hit the roads to visit as many temples and holy places as possible in the week or ten days they had available.
 The wealthier ones went in cars and four-wheel drives and stayed in hotels and the poorer ones went in buses which they slept in at nights.

 At one point, a man shook my hand and said:

 I rather liked the expression ‘Happy Birthday with your Jesus.’